 I was on a tight budget when I was baby shopping, and this was the most economical cloth diapering system I could put together.
 It does involve shopping from several different stores to pull it off, however most offer free shipping with orders over $50.

 Hope this answered some questions.
 If you want to know our cloth diaper routine, how we wash dirty diapers, travel when cloth diapering, and handle poop, you may also want to check out Everything you need to know about cloth diapering.

-If you have any questions feel free to contact me, or comment below.
-Do you know of any killer deals to share with everyone?
-What are your thoughts on cloth diapering?
+If you have any questions feel free to contact me or comment below.
+Do you have diaper tips to share?

 FREE Printable : Life Goals Planner

 Subscribe to our newsletter and receive a free printable Life List planner

 Get your life goal planner and start your Life Lists now!
 A fun simple listing exercise to boost inspiration, motivation, mindfulness, and focus.
 Live with inspiration.